-The tables in this chapter present T-Library functionality supported by the Network T-Server for MCI.
-The table entries use these notations:
+The tables in this chapter present T-Library functionality supported in the Network T-Server for Sprint.
+The table entries use the following notations:

 - N-Not supported

 - Y-Supported

-- E-Event only is supported
+- E-Event only supported

 - I-Supported, but reserved for Genesys Engineering

 In Table 10, when a set of events is sent in response to a single request, the events are listed in an arbitrary order.
-An asterisk () indicates the event that contains the same Reference 1D as the request.
+An asterisk () indicates the event that contains the same Reference ID as the request.
 For more information, refer to the Genesys 7 Events and Models Reference Manual and the Voice Platform SDK 8.0 .NET (or Java) API Reference.

-Table 10 reflects only the switch functionality that is used by Genesys software, and it might not include the complete set of events offered by the switch.
+Table 10 reflects only the switch functionality used by Genesys software and might not include the complete set of events offered by the switch.